jessesquires/JSQMessagesViewController/README.md

 ## About

-I initialily developed this control to use in [Hemoglobe](http://www.hemoglobe.com) for private messages between users.
+I initially developed this control to use in [Hemoglobe](http://www.hemoglobe.com) for private messages between users.

 As it turns out, messaging is a popular thing that iOS devs want to do — I know, this is *shocking*.
 Thus, I am supporting this project in my free time and have added features way beyond what [Hemoglobe](http://www.hemoglobe.com) ever needed.